nuxt-modules/snipcart/README.md

 > [Snipcart](https://docs.snipcart.com/v3/setup/installation) integration with for [NuxtJS](https://nuxtjs.org)

-## :building_construction: INFORMATIONS NUXT 3 MIGRATION IN PROGRESS
+## :building_construction: NUXT 3 MIGRATION IN PROGRESS

 You can check [the discussion](https://github.com/nuxt-community/snipcart-module/issues/37) or check the code on [the next branch](https://github.com/nuxt-community/snipcart-module/tree/next)